sgraf812/feed-gipeda/README.md

 ## How to get it to run

-After having a working `gipeda` installation, the following steps should get you started (using `cabal` in a similar):
+After having a working `gipeda` installation and installed ZeroMQ 4.* through your packagemanager (e.g. `sudo apt-get install libzmq3-dev`), the following steps should get you started (using `cabal` in a similar):
 ```
 $ git clone https://github.com/sgraf812/cloben
 $ cd cloben; stack install; cd ..